kneecole-kaye/Econometrics_Homeworks/README.md

 Nicole's Homeworks will be here

-Please review Homework 4 file for Lab on Regression
+Please review Homework 5 file for Lab on non linear regression